Skip to content

 • Keep pauseBeforeBriefing on longer.
 This is where your stars, dismisses, and comments actively steer the synthesis.
 If you're not giving feedback at this gate, the briefing tends to drift toward generic.

-• Both off once you trust the setup.
+• All three off once you trust the setup.
 Runs become fully unattended: click Start Analysis, come back later, read the briefing.

-There's no harm in leaving both on permanently if the workflow suits you.
+There's no harm in leaving all three on permanently if the workflow suits you.
 The gates are UI-only — they don't cost tokens, and skipping them doesn't save money.

 When to re-enable a gate you'd disabled

-Three situations in which flipping a gate back on tends to pay off:
+Three situations in which flipping a gate back on tends to pay off (applies to all three gates):

 • You made a big profile change.
 A freshly rewritten profile may be poorly calibrated, so the filter may be over- or under-selecting.
 Turning pauseAfterFilter back on for a few runs catches this early.